-SAMS, an active mirror alignment system with edge sensors, was installed on the primary mirror in April 2016, and SALT image quality is stable during the night.
-RSS optics are cleaned every 18-24 months; the most recent service was performed in March 2023 (see section 4.3 for the effects of servicing on the throughput measurements, though we are still waiting for clear weather to check the throughput post the 2023 optics upgrades).
+SALT has an active mirror alignment system with edge sensors which keeps its image quality stable during the night.
+RSS optics are cleaned every 18-24 months; the most recent service was performed in March 2023 (see Sec.
+4.3 for the effects of servicing on the throughput measurements, though we are still waiting for clear weather to check the throughput post the 2023 optics upgrades).

-SALTICAM, RSS and HRS will be available in the upcoming semester, but with the following restrictions.
+SALTICAM, RSS, NIRWALS and HRS will be available in the upcoming semester, but with the following restrictions.
 More details can be found later in the document in relevant sections.